 A most moving ballad, this was perhaps the signature song for the Interstate Rivals, the international champion quartet in 1987.
 The intense women’s version is The Little Girl.

 The Beach Boys’ story of teenage angst is surprisingly sweet and moving, and works well for singers of all ages.
-The BHS publishes the men’s version.
-This short song is a natural for Youth in Harmony groups of both sexes.
+The BHS publishes the TTBB version; for SSAA, go to Sheet Music Plus.
+This short, easy song is a natural for Youth in Harmony groups.

 This is a surprisingly strong contestable version of the old ballad.
 Do give it a look and listen.

 Everyone likes this fun, offbeat love song.
 Great for men and women alike, it is now available in both contest and show versions.
 Learning tracks have been recorded for the women’s contest chart.